microsoft/RTVS-docs/examples/README.md

 **MRS and Machine Learning** shows you how to use R and Microsoft R Server to create machine learning models and handle large data sets.

-The README files in each directory give more detail about each example.
+The README files in each directory give more detail about each example.